 In New Zealand, all medicines must be approved for sale by Medsafe, a division of the New Zealand Ministry of Health.
 Once medicines are approved by Medsafe, manufacturers usually also apply for the medicine to be subsidised under the Pharmac tender system.

-Medsafe is the New Zealand Medicines and Medical Devices Safety Authority.
-It is a business unit of the Ministry of Health and is the authority responsible for the regulation of therapeutic products in New Zealand.
+Medsafe is the New Zealand Medicines and Medical Devices Safety Authority and a part of the Ministry of Health.
+It is responsible for the regulation of medicines in New Zealand.
 Read more about Medsafe.

 Pharmac is the New Zealand government agency that decides which medicines and medical devices are funded in New Zealand.
 Manufacturers of prescription medicines usually apply for their medicine to be subsidised under the Pharmac tender system, which the government pays some of the cost of medicines for patients.
 Every now and again, Pharmac may change the subsidised brand of some medicines.

 |If you are concerned about changes to your medicines or have any questions about your medicines, talk to your pharmacist.|